Divergent-Discourses/spacy-pipeline/README.md

 The POS tags conform to the [Universal Dependencies](https://universaldependencies.org/u/pos/) POS-tag definitions.

 ### NER tags
+The tag set was developed specifically for the study of Tibetan language newspapers of the 1950s and 1960s.
+This is reflected in the POSITION and SLOGAN tags, which will less usefull in other contexts.
 - **PER (person)**: Names of individual people, including first, middle, and last names.
 When an honorific title or position designation appears with a personal name, the title is tagged as POSITION separately from PER.
 - **ORG (organisation)**: Names of companies, government agencies, institutions, associations, and place names used as a metonym for organisations (e.g., ལྷ་ས་གྲོང་ཁྱེར་, རང་ལྗོངས་ and བོད་རང་སྐྱོང་ལྗོངས་), and other formally structured groups.
 - **SOC (social groups)**: Names of unstructured social groups, including workers, ethnic groups, soldiers, academics, youth, officials.